pzim-devdata/tahoma-gpt/README.md

      or
    - `bash -c 'tahoma_chatgpt.sh could you please open the shutter in the kitchen ?'` or
-   - `tahoma_chatgpt.bat could you please open the shutter in the kitchen ?`
+   - `.\tahoma_chatgpt.bat could you please open the shutter in the kitchen ?`

 By following these steps, Tahoma and Tahoma-GPT will be installed on your Linux or Windows system in a virtual environnement.